pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-06-09-pragma33-callForPosters.md

 decisions will be made available via email.
 Authors are expected to respond to review comments and, if necessary, resubmit their updated poster and abstract.

 Please use the **[PRAGMA 33 Poster / Lightning Talks Submission template](https://drive.google.com/open?id=0B0FUjpQKIKsTaE9ueDBJREJYdFU)** to submit poster/lightning talk.
+Instructions for poster submission wil be made available soon.

 ## Important Dates